The Conceptual Space of the Affective Mind

 This project aims to advance our understanding of the conceptual space of the affective mind, i.e. our understanding of how we conceive of affective states like pains and emotions.
 In order to specify the mental and bodily, phenomenal and intentional, as well as descriptive and normative dimensions of affective concepts, we will use an experimental-philosophical approach.
 Taking as a starting point various philosophical theories about pains and emotions, we will (a) study whether these theories are empirically adequate by devising vignettes to test people's intuitions about pains and emotions; (b) investigate people's use of pain and emotion language by analyzing linguistic corpora; (c) develop and test various hypotheses to investigate the influence of normative considerations on people's affective concepts.
 Preliminary work already suggests that the traditional view about the affective mind is found wanting in crucial respects.
 By showing that the cognitive aspects of affective states have radically different features than traditionally assumed, we aim to produce a better theoretical framework for the study of pains and emotions, and to fundamentally improve our understanding of the way subjects communicate their affective states.

-The Research Project "The conceptual space of the affective mind", is funded by the SNF and is conducted at the Institute of Philosophy, University of Bern.
+The Research Project "The conceptual space of the affective mind", was funded by the SNF and was conducted at the , University of Bern from 2017-2021.